jacobsokolove/SparkMaconArduinobot/README.md

     1 Set of Zipties for cable management https://goo.gl/We2zzo 1 High Temp Hot Glue Gun https://goo.gl/PSGf2z
     1 Package of High Temp Hot Glue Gun Sticks  ** Glue sticks are in the hot glue gun kit

-NOTE: There is no current implementation for sensory input in the code.
-This will be added in the coming weeks.
-      The goal is to use sensory input to start various functions on the bot.
-The client has not specified the desired functions.

 To use the bot:

-    Step 1: Clone the respository.
+    Step 1: Clone the repository.

     Step 2: Open the Instruction PDF and build the bot to the specifications